-Landscape and Soil: Heavy mining machinery and vehicles compact and disturb the soil leading to soil degradation due to oil leakage and fast destroy natural soil structure and lead to sediment run-off into nearby water bodies.
-Road construction and repeated vehicle traffic occasionally cause permanent environmental damage to ~~to the~~ vegetation.
-Clearing of vegetation for roads and mining operation reduce vegetation recovery, contributing to habitat loss and increase soil erosion, dust deposit from vehicle activities can inhibit plant growth, and negatively affects animal welfare in the surrounding area.
-Noise Pollution: Mining machinery produce intense noise that disturb wildlife and the surrounding communities, it can disrupt animal behaviour, breeding and habitat use.
-It could also negatively impact the quality of life for the host communities.
-Dust pollution is a real problem, generate a significant amount of dust.
-It poses health risk like the respiratory disease to workers and ~~communities~~.
+Landscape and soil: Mining Machinery and Vehicles Compact and disturb the soil leading to soil degradation due to soil erosion and dust destroys natural soil structure and lead to sediment run-off into nearby water bodies, road construction and vehicle traffic occasionally cause permanent damage to nature.
+Vegetation: Clearing of vegetation for mining operation reduce vegetation recovery contributing to habitat loss and increase soil erosion, dust deposits from vehicle activities can inhibits plant growth and negatively affect animals welfare in their surrounding areas.

+Noise pollution: Mining Machinery produce intense noise that disturb wild life and the communities, it disrupt animal behaviour, breeding and habitat use, it could also negatively affect the quality of life of the host communities.
+Dust pollution: causes respiratory health hazard to the workers and the communities.